Thesis Option or Coursework Option

 Graduate Advising

-Dr. Jonathan Finn is your graduate co-ordinator as of July 1.
+Dr. Jonathan Finn is your graduate co-ordinator.

 To request information or an appointment, send an email to CSgrad@wlu.ca